 Interestingly, this lineage intersects with the succession from Archbishop Joseph-René Vilatte (Prince Joseph III de San Luigi), because Archbishop Joanny Bricaud (1881-1934) received both consecration in the Templar lineage in 1907 and conditional consecration in the Syro-Antiochian succession in 1913.
 It was Bricaud who consolidated the Templar and other esoteric lineages together to form the Eglise Catholique Gnostique, and was elected the first Patriarch of that body in February 1908 under the title Tau Jean II.
 He was a close associate of Prince-Abbot Joseph III in his later years and was responsible for the origins of the American Chapter of the Order of the Crown of Thorns.
 From Bricaud, the line descends to the late Robert Amadou (1924-2006) of the E.C.G. and the Syro-Antiochean Church, who in 1988 entered into intercommunion with the Apostolic Episcopal Church.

 This clandestine Templar line of succession, confirmed by research in the Vatican’s Secret Archive, was received by the present Prince-Abbot of San Luigi, Archbishop John Kersey (Edmond III), at his consecration and enthronement for the Apostolic Episcopal Church in 2008.
 He is thus tenth in episcopal succession from Fabré-Palaprat.
-Pursuant to a charter of authority issued by the Apostolic Episcopal Church in Great Britain, with the support of the AEC worldwide and the Order of Corporate Reunion, the formal inauguration of the Ecclesia Apostolica Divinorum Mysteriorum (E.A.D.M.) accordingly took place during a celebration of the Eucharist at the dawn of Easter Day, 2010, with Archbishop Kersey becoming its first Metropolitan Primate.
+Pursuant to a charter of authority issued by the Apostolic Episcopal Church in Great Britain, with the support of the AEC worldwide, the formal inauguration of the Ecclesia Apostolica Divinorum Mysteriorum (E.A.D.M.) accordingly took place during a celebration of the Eucharist at the dawn of Easter Day, 2010, with Archbishop Kersey becoming its first Metropolitan Primate.
 In 2011, the administration of E.A.D.M. became united with that of the Abbey-Principality of San Luigi and the Order of the Crown of Thorns when Archbishop Kersey was elected to responsibility for those bodies.
 In October 2012, a comprehensive revision of E.A.D.M. was undertaken in the light of the promulgation of the St James Declaration which addressed several aspects of its mission.